-As of March 2, 2017, the Trustees and the directors and officers beneficially owned or controlled 3,718,021 Units or approximately 35% of the total Units issued and outstanding.
-In addition, certain officers owned or controlled 692,821 exchangeable shares or approximately 82% of the total exchangeable shares issued and outstanding.
+As of March 1, 2018, the Trustees and the directors and officers beneficially owned or controlled 3,736,677 Units or approximately 34% of the total Units issued and outstanding.
+In addition, certain officers owned or controlled 642,334 exchangeable shares or approximately 80% of the total exchangeable shares issued and outstanding.

-On February 2, 2017, Susan Allen was appointed Trustee and director.
-Wayne McLeod and Derek Ridout will be retiring after the Annual Meeting and Susan Allen will be proposed as the Chair of the Audit Committee.
 All Trustees of the Fund and directors of Richards Packaging hold office until the next annual meeting of unitholders or until their successors are elected or appointed.
 Experience of external trustees are more fully described herein under "Audit Committee Information".